bshakr/weathereye/README.md

 #Weather web app

-This is a weather web app targeted for the iPhone as part of my course work for the Masters in Mobile application design at the Kent University.
+This is a weather web app targeted for the iPhone.

+The app's backend is written in Ruby.
+It is a small sinatra app.
+The client side is written in coffeescript.
+The weather data comes from the forecast.io API.

-*Note* that this will only work on iOS
+*Note* that this will only work on an iPhone.
+Future updates will include support for other devices.